Published:

 Ciara is an Associate Economist at the Fraser of Allander Institute.
 She has a broad research experience across different areas including poverty and inequality, the voluntary sector, health, education, trade, and renewables and climate change.
 Ciara has an MSc in Applied Economics (Distinction) and a first-class BA Honour’s degree in Economics and Finance, both from the University of Strathclyde.

-Allison is an Associate Economist at the Fraser of Allander Institute.
-She specialises in socioeconomic inequality and labour market dynamics.
+Allison is a Fellow at the Fraser of Allander Institute.
+She specialises in health, socioeconomic inequality and labour market dynamics.